real-tintin/ugglan/doc/source/hardware_design.rst

 .. _connected_busses:
 .. mermaid::
-    :caption: Overview of the hardware devices connected to the Pi Zero and their respective protocols.
+    :caption: Overview of the hardware devices connected to the Pi Zero 2 W and their respective protocols.

     graph TD
         Esc_i -- i2c read 100 kHz --> Raspi